hxr66666/cdc-java-cdc-office/cdc-office-tools/ksd-ug.md

 Options of KSD are:

 ```
-    --added-mark <arg>            Optional mark for added cells (default:
+    --added-mark <arg>               Optional mark for added cells
-                                  "<A>").
+                                     (default: "<A>").
-    --args-file <arg>             Name of the file from which options can
+    --args-file <arg>                Name of the file from which options
-                                  be read.
+                                     can be read.
-                                  A line is either ignored or interpreted
+                                     A line is either ignored or
-                                  as a single argument (option or value).
+                                     interpreted as a single argument
+                                     (option or value).
                                      A line is ignored when it is empty or
                                      starts by any number of white spaces
                                      followed by '#'.
-                                  A line that only contains white spaces
+                                     A line that only contains white
-                                  is an argument.
+                                     spaces is an argument.
     --auto-size-columns              Auto size columns.
-This may take longer
+This may take
-                                  time.
+                                     longer time.
     --changed-mark <arg>             Optional mark for changed cells
                                      (default: "<C>").
     --charset <arg>                  Optional name of the charset for csv
                                      files (default: platform default
                                      charset).
-    --file1 <arg>                 Name of the first csv, xls, xlsx or ods
+    --file1 <arg>                    Name of the first input file.
-                                  input file.
-    --file2 <arg>                 Name of the second csv, xls, xlsx or ods
+    --file2 <arg>                    Name of the second input file.
-                                  input file.
  -h,--help                           Prints this help and exits.
     --key <arg>                      Name of key column(s).
     --line-mark-column <arg>         Optional name of a line mark column.
                                      (default: "Line Diff" if necessary).
     --no-added-or-removed-marks      Do not print added or removed marks.
-                                  This forces insertion of the line mark
+                                     This forces insertion of the line
-                                  column.
+                                     mark column.
     --no-colors                      Do not use colors with output formats
                                      that support colors.
     --no-unchanged-lines             Do not output unchanged lines.
+    --no-vulnerability-protections   Disable vulnerability protections
+                                     such as detection of Zip bombs.
+                                     This should be used with trusted
+                                     sources.
-    --output <arg>                Name of the csv, xls, xlsx or ods output
+    --output <arg>                   Name of the output file.
-                                  file.
     --removed-mark <arg>             Optional mark for removed cells
                                      (default: "<R>").
     --save-synthesis                 Save synthesis in output file, in a
                                      dedicated sheet.
     --separator <arg>                Optional char separator for csv files
                                      (default: ';').
     --sheet <arg>                    Name of the delta sheet in the output
                                      file. (default: "Delta").
-    --sheet1 <arg>                Name of the sheet in the first xls, xlsx
+    --sheet1 <arg>                   Name of the sheet in the first input
-                                  or ods input file.
-If omitted, the first
+                                     file.
+If omitted, the first sheet is
-                                  sheet is loaded
+                                     loaded
-    --sheet2 <arg>                Name of the sheet in the second xls,
+    --sheet2 <arg>                   Name of the sheet in the second input
-                                  xlsx or ods input file.
-If omitted, the
+                                     file.
+If omitted, the first sheet is
-                                  first sheet is loaded
+                                     loaded
-    --show-change-details         If enabled, show value 1 (with removed
+    --show-change-details            If enabled, show value 1 (with
-                                  mark or color) and value 2 (with added
+                                     removed mark or color) and value 2
-                                  mark or color).
+                                     (with added mark or color).
                                      Otherwise, show value 2 (with changed
                                      mark or color).
     --sort-lines                     Sort lines using keys.
 Order of key
                                      columns declaration matters.
     --synthesis                      Print a synthesis of differences.
     --unchanged-mark <arg>           Optional mark for unchanged cells
                                      (default: "").
  -v,--version                        Prints version and exits.
     --verbose                        Print progress messages.
 ```